-By the 5-minute forecast (Fig. 11), the mesocyclones in all four experiments have weakened considerably.
-The most dramatic weakening is in the CTRL experiment, which has one of the strongest mesocyclones in the analysis and one of the weakest mesocyclones in the 5-minute forecast.
-The decrease in intensity of the ensemble mean $\zeta$ in this experiment appears to be primarily the result of the decreased intensity in the individual members.
-The NO\MM and NO\MM\MWR members also exhibit a reduction in intensity, but the magnitude of reduction is smaller than the CTRL and NO\MWR experiments.
-A rapid reduction in mesocyclone intensity has also been observed in the 5-minute forecast of a Mesoscale Convective System using an EnKF (Snook et al. 2011).
-Some of the weakening in NO\MM and NO\MWR\MM appears to be associated with differences in placement of the vortex.
-The vertical vorticity analyses of Atkins et al. (2012) suggest that the observed low-level mesocyclone undergoes a general intensification between 2200 and 2210 UTC, but this is not observed in any of the ensembles here, as they are likely still in the adjustment period of the initial forecast (Putnam et al. 2014).
+By the 5-min forecast (Fig. 11), the mesocyclones in all four experiments have weakened considerably.
+The most dramatic weakening is in the CTRL experiment, which has one of the strongest mesocyclones in the analysis and one of the weakest mesocyclones in the 5-min forecast.
+The decrease in intensity of the ensemble mean ζ in this experiment appears to be primarily the result of the decreased intensity in the individual members.
+The NO_MM and NO_MM MWR members also exhibit a reduction in intensity, but the magnitude of reduction is smaller than the CTRL and NO_MWR experiments.
+A rapid reduction in mesocyclone intensity has also been observed in the 5-min forecast of a mesoscale convective system using an EnKF (Snook et al. 2011).
+Some of the weakening in the NO_MM and NO_MWR_MM experiments appears to be associated with differences in placement of the vortex.
+The vertical vorticity analyses of Atkins et al. (2012) suggest that the observed low-level mesocyclone undergoes a general intensification between 2200 and 2210 UTC, but this is not seen in any of the ensembles here, as they are likely still in the adjustment period of the initial forecast (Putnam et al. 2014).